-Designed in a Renaissance-inspired style using detail in a picturesque manner, the 13 West 54th Street House is a fine example of Hardenbergh's residential architecture.
-No. 13 is slightly taller than No. 15 and was designed with four full stories, an attic level, and a below ground basement.
-With the exception of a differing roof line, Hardenbergh designed the limestone facade of No. 13 as a mirror image of No. 15.
-The three upper stories rise above a rusticated parlor floor where the main entrance is paired with that at No. 15.
-The house shares a prominent double stoop with No. 15 where curving staircases running east and west ascend to a central, double landing.
+Designed in a Renaissance-inspired style using detail in a picturesque manner, the 15 West 54th Street House is a fine example of Hardenbergh's residential architecture.
+No. 15 is slightly smaller than No. 13 and has four stories built above a basement but lacks the additional attic story of No. 13.
+With the exception of a differing roof line, Hardenbergh designed the limestone facade of No. 15 as a mirror image of No. 13.
+The three upper stories rise above a rusticated parlor floor where the main entrance is paired with that at No. 13.
+The house shares a prominent double stoop with No. 13 where curving staircases running east and west ascend to a central, double landing.
 Oval vents ornament the stoop wall at sidewalk level.
 Three windows, fronted by elaborate iron grillework, light the basement of the house, and a basement door with similar grillework is located under the stoop.

-The handsome arched entrance of No. 13 is composed of a double door, fanlight, and decorative grillework.
-A curved balcony fronted by a stone balustrade appears directly above the entrance and serves the central, second story windows which are framed by eared architraves with crowning cartouches.
+The handsome arched entrance of No. 15 is composed of a double door, fanlight, and decorative grillework.
+A curved balcony fronted by a stone balustrade appears directly above the entrance and serves the central second-story windows which are framed by eared architraves with crowning cartouches.
 The first and second stories are further distinguished by a two-story, three-bay curved oriel that flanks on one side the entrance, balcony, and windows.
 The oriel rests on a large console bracket carved with a grotesque human head.

 This type of detail is characteristic of Hardenbergh's work and may also be seen on his West 73rd Street houses.
 The oriel, rusticated at parlor level, displays a richer treatment at the second story.
 Here, the stone piers that flank the oriel windows are marked by vermiculated blocks, a more elaborate form of rustication.

 Rich ornament also articulates the third story of the building.
 The windows are centered on the facade, their heavy enframements embellished with vermiculated blocks that echo those at second story level.
 Elaborate foliate lintels capped with scroll keystones crown the windows.
 A molded string course runs across the facades directly over the windows, separating the third story from the floor above.
 The fourth story is lit by three flat-arched windows, flanked by incised terminal pedestals capped by volutes.
 A large carved plaque marks the division between Nos.
-13 and 15, and an elaborate overhanging cornice, shared with No. 15, crowns the structure.
-Three flat-arched dormers pierce a copper-clad mansard roof at No. 13.
-The exterior of No. 13 is in excellent condition and retains its original architectural integrity.
+13 and 15, and an elaborate overhanging cornice, shared with No. 13, crowns the structure.
+A simple stone balustrade surmounts the cornice.
+The exterior of No. 15 is in excellent condition and retains its original architectural integrity.
 As such, it is an excellent document of Hardenbergh's domestic architecture.